shakenes/unsupervised-drl/README.md

 ## Installation
 The code can be installed by cloning this repository and executing `pip install -e .` in the directory containing the `setup.py`.

 It is also necessary to install [vizdoomgym](https://github.com/shakenes/vizdoomgym).
+Make sure to check out the `healthgathering` branch.

 ## Usage
 Start training a DQN agent in the Basic scenario with randomly initilized filters for 1.5M time steps by executing